williamschey/cocoalibspotify/README.markdown

 # SpotSort #

 This small app allows the permanent alphabetical sorting of playlists in Spotify.
-This is useful for iPhones etc. and why this is base functionality, I would never know.
+This is useful for iPhones etc. and why this is NOT base functionality, I would never know.
 The source is under the sample apps directory in the mac framework.

 # Credits #